Pathiksha/WildSnap/README.md

 * Upload or Capture->Use the app to upload a photo from your device or capture a new one.
 * Processing->The image is processed using a pre-trained machine learning model.
 * Identification->The app identifies the animal and provides relevant details.
-* Explore->Browse through identification results and learn more about the animal species.
+* Explore->Browse through identification results and learn more about the animal/bird species.